-The lawyers at The Zoldan Law Group are committed to protecting the rights of employees.
+The Arizona employment lawyers at The Zoldan Law Group PLLC are committed to protecting the rights of employees.
 We provide skilled representation to workers in Scottsdale, Arizona, and throughout the Phoenix metro area.
 We can help determine whether a misclassification has occurred in your case and explore your options going forward.

 Managers Are Exempt From Certain Employee Benefits

 Under federal law, all employees must be paid minimum wage.
-In addition, any time an employee works more than 40 hours in a week he or she must be paid at a rate of one and one-half times his or her regular wage.
-Overtime, in other words.
-However, there are exemptions to this rule and employees who are classified as managers are exempt from these benefits.
+In addition, any time an employee works overtime (more than 40 hours in a week), he or she must be paid at a rate of one and one-half times his or her regular wage.
+However, there are exceptions to this rule, and employees who are classified as managers are exempt from receiving overtime pay.

 It is important to remember that an employer can’t just bestow the title of manager on an employee in an effort to avoid paying overtime.
 Certain qualifications must be met in order for an employee to be considered exempt as a manager, including:

 - A guaranteed weekly salary of $684 per week